duspviz-mit/web-map-workshop/1_web-design-01/README.md

 <!-- This is a comment -->
 ```

-A basic page, all together, will look like this.
-Copy and paste this into your `index.html` document and refresh `localhost`.
-You should see a header, a paragraph, and an unordered list!
+A basic page, all together, will look like this:

 ```html
 <!DOCTYPE html>